storm-enroute/mecha/README.md

     [success] Total time: 0 s, completed May 23, 2015 12:36:07 AM

 Now we're talking business.
-The super-project is listing one registered subproject.
+The super-project is listing one registered *subproject*.
 If you inspect the directory structure in the super-repo, you will see that `examples-core-utils` is not really there.
 That is because you did not track it yet -- in general, there could be many projects